 The faculty will address the student, indicate they have a plagiarism infraction, and notify the Honor Council.

-Laptop Policy
+Laptop Computer Policy

-The MSON continues to be committed to student success and requests every nursing student obtain a laptop with the following specifications.
+The MSON continues to be committed to student success and requests every nursing student obtain a laptop computer.
+This laptop computer should meet minimal requirements to access online testing software.